fossabot/simplelink-lowpower-f3-sdk/bin/hsm/README.md

     meaning if your application was already programmed, it will still be there after provisioning
-    - Please see the "Programming the Hardware Security Module (HSM)" section of the SDK docs more details on how to use CCS or Uniflash to provision the HSM FW with the `*.bin` file in this directory
+    - Please see the "Programming the Hardware Security Module (HSM)" section of the SDK docs for more details on how to use CCS or Uniflash to provision the HSM FW with the `*.bin` file in this directory
 2. IAR
     - IAR provides similar HSM FW provisioning functionality as CCS & Uniflash
     - Please see the "Programming the Hardware Security Module (HSM)" for more